 “What would have made school easier for you?”

-“The other one was another [child who said], ‘You have to sit on the floor when the teacher plays the triangle.’
+“Another child said, ‘You have to sit on the floor when the teacher plays the triangle.’
 And I said, ‘Yes.’
-And he said, ‘Well, in daycare, that’s when you start to dance.'”
+And he said, ‘Well, in daycare, that’s when you start to dance’.”